Masoud2018/Wasaap/README.md

     python3 wasaap.py
 ```

-The sample is a hartmangramm measured at soft X-ray wavelength
+The sample is a hartmangramm measured at a soft X-ray wavelength
 with a Schwarzschild Objective (SO).
 The sample intensity is magnified,
 blocked and has an annular shape.
 ## Authors